 Iterations of the Light Bulb: Slow Motion Agility?

+Are we agile?
 The strongest, most resilient agile organizations, teams, and individuals follow 6 progressive agile base patterns.
 To assess your agility, ask how well you follow those patterns.
 To stay agile, follow the agile base patterns indefinitely.
 Audit your business agility with this guide.
 Continue reading→